-PA National Guard deployed to Philadelphia fearing second night of violent riots over deadly cop shooting
+National Guard deployed to Philadelphia

+Gov. Tom Wolf ordered soldiers to the city in anticipation of a second night of violent riots over deadly cop shooting
-'We were hoping that we won't have any repeat of we've seen last night and we're taking every precaution that we can,' Mayor Jim Kenney said

-The Pennsylvania National Guard has been mobilized to Philadelphia as the city braces for a second night of protests Tuesday following violent confrontations between angry demonstrators and police hours after two officers fatally shot a Black man.
+The Pennsylvania National Guard was deployed to Philadelphia Tuesday as the city braces for a second night of violent riots after tense confrontations between angry demonstrators and police hours after two officers shot and killed a Black man.

-Several hundred Guardsmen will assist local agencies in "protecting life, property and the right to peacefully assemble and protest," Lt.
+Several hundred guardsmen will assist local agencies in "protecting life, property and the right to peacefully assemble and protest," Lt.
 Col. Keith Hickox said in a statement Tuesday.
 "We are able to conduct operations in support of civil authorities to enhance local law enforcement’s ability to provide continued public safety and critical infrastructure security."

+The move by Gov. Tom Wolf, a Democrat, to activate the guard is a stark difference from other Democratic governors who have been hesitant or slow to mobilize troops in response to unfolding unrest.

 The Philadelphia Police Department will also beef up its presence across the city in anticipation of possible unrest over the death of Walter Wallace Jr., 27, city leaders said.